 Represents an agent or actor in the system.

 A running instance of the DXOS

 Client represents a device on the network.
 Every browser profile acts as a device.
 A CLI application is it's own device.
 HALO replicates identity and credential information across devices securely and automatically and supports device revocation.

 Also known as a paper key.
 A string of values that make it possible to recover an identity in case of a lost device.

 A flat representation of a specific state of an ECHO space.
 An ECHO space is made of feeds of mutations which are collapsed into a snapshot for the purposes of catching up a peer or downloading the state of the database without the log of changes.

 A specific point in time when the members of a space agree to drop or compress history older than a certain point in time.
 To call an epoch, peers periodically agree on a specific snapshot to refer to as the beginning of the current epoch.
 This mechanism allows ECHO spaces to control their size on disk and on the wire.

-The vault implements a few generic UI flows for managing spaces, membership, and identity.
-The shell can be invoked by the dxos client API and is rendered by the Vault in an iframe, minimizing impact to the consuming application.
+The shell implements a few generic UI flows for managing spaces, membership, and identity.
+The shell can be invoked by the dxos client API and is rendered in an iframe, minimizing impact to the consuming application.